kaziiriad/invoicing_application/README.md

     }
 ```

-## Key Architectural & Feature Decisions
+## Architecture & Design Decisions

-This section explains the rationale behind some of the core design choices made in this project.
+This section explains the rationale behind the core design choices and architectural patterns used in this full-stack application.

 ### 1. Granular Data Models (`Item`, `Inventory`, `InvoiceItem`, `Transaction`)